phani125/project-09/Readme.md

 ## Time taken:

-- This project took me 3 hours to build from scratch and for making responsive it took me extra 1hr.
+- I have taken 3 hours to build from scratch and for making responsive it took me extra 1hr.